-The Veterans Affairs (VA) needs a way to systematically identify and spread the adoption of proven clinical and administrative practices across its healthcare delivery network.
+The Veterans Affairs (VA) needs a way to systematically identify and spread the adoption of proven clinical and administrative innovations across its healthcare delivery network.
 We were brought in to build a knowledge management platform in order to achieve this important goal.

 The VA operates the nation’s largest healthcare system, called the Veterans Healthcare Administration (VHA).
 It consists of 150 medical centers and nearly 1,400 community-based outpatient clinics, community living centers, Vet centers, and domiciliary.
-Together these healthcare facilities, and the more than 53,000 licensed healthcare practitioners, provide comprehensive care to more than 8.3 million veterans each year.
+Together, these healthcare facilities, and the more than 53,000 licensed healthcare practitioners, provide comprehensive care to more than 8.3 million veterans each year.

 In collaboration with Agile Six, we’ve been working with the VHA to address this challenge through the delivery of a knowledge management platform called the Diffusion Marketplace.
-The purpose of this platform is to empower VHA practitioners and other employees to identify and disseminate promising healthcare practices.
+The purpose of this platform is to empower VHA practitioners and other employees to identify and disseminate promising healthcare innovations.

 - Delivered an alpha version of the platform within two months